 Cycling and camping

-Provincial parks across B.C. offer cycling trails for riders of every skill level.
-Many of the most popular trails are located near campgrounds.
-These often have shower facilities, and some even have pump tracks that help kids hone their skills.
+Many of the most popular trails in BC Parks are near campgrounds.
+These campgrounds often have showers to help tired riders freshen up.
+Some even have pump tracks to help kids build their riding skills.

-For an overview of camping in BC Parks, see the camping page.
-For details of facilities for cyclists at a specific campground, find the park’s webpage.
+For information on staying at campgrounds in BC Parks, please visit the camping page.
+For details of facilities at a specific campground, use our find a park tool to visit the park’s webpage.

 Popular cycling destinations